Karekatte

 Karekatte is a village in the Indian state of Karnataka.
-Karekatte is located on Davanagere-Channagiri connecting road.
+Karekatte is located on Davanagere-Nallur Sub division Channagiri connecting road.
 At a distance of about 34 km from the Davanagere (District).
 At a distance of about 28.6 km from the Channagiri (Taluk).

 History

 New Karekatte, a shifted village, and very well planned village, Whole village got shifted in 1974.
 Karekatte is one of the 61 Gram Panchayats of Channagiri Taluk and belongs to Santhebennur-2 hobli.